 By 1962 they had started an Adult Activity Center, and in 1964 pre-school classes were offered.
 It was time to work toward that new building.

-The community, on board with all the efforts, overwhelmingly passed two levies - one of which was used to construct the building that Blanchard Valley Center now resides in.
+The community, on board with all the efforts, overwhelmingly passed two levies - one of which was used to construct the building that is home to Blanchard Valley Center.
 The other levy covered operational expenses.
 The school officially opened in 1966 and by 1971 it had to add two more classrooms.

 Today, Blanchard Valley Center begins serving children in need before they’re even born, and stays with them all the way through adulthood.
 We are humbled by our past and those families who sacrificed so much in time, money, and sweat equity.
 Our gratitude to the Thompson’s could not be greater.
 And our hope for the future is solid and sure knowing we are surrounded by the continual support of our community and the families we serve.